bariiss/stream-capture/README.md

   - Uses streaming to minimize memory footprint
   - Automatic cleanup of temporary files

+- **`internal/audio`**: Handles audio extraction from video files
+  - `Extractor`: Uses FFmpeg to extract audio and convert to MP3
+  - Supports MP3 encoding with configurable bitrate and sample rate
+  - Requires FFmpeg to be installed in the system

 ### Design Decisions

 - **Pointers**: Used extensively to reduce memory allocations and copying